epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 and also some ricer prefer icon image for their own preferenced.
 I think that, we can use any approach that suitable for each case.

-Perhaps, you may use this case, not only for AwesomeWM Statusbar, but for other statusbar as well.
+Perhaps, you may use this icon glyph approach, not only for AwesomeWM Statusbar, but for other statusbar as well.

 #### Table of Content